Web Development· 15 min read

 1. Ijjad — conversion-focused Next.js, MVPs, and enterprise platforms

 Ijjad builds modern Next.js websites, founder MVPs, and enterprise platforms for clients across Jordan, Saudi Arabia, and the GCC.
 Narrow focus, deliberate positioning — revenue-generating digital products engineered for conversion, not brochure sites dressed up in fancy templates.
 Real results: Saudi national design system across 10+ ministries, Jeddah e-commerce rebuild with a 340% conversion lift, Riyadh SME redesign that tripled leads.
-Pricing published openly starting at 10,000 SAR.
+Scope published openly starting after discovery.
 Founder-led delivery — I read every proposal.

 Pick Ijjad if: you're an SME, founder, or enterprise/government team wanting a conversion-engineered build, fast delivery, and a team that publishes real numbers.